6 points, SCA Band 3, 0.125 EFTSL

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 This unit focuses on microorganisms that are relevant to health and disease in humans and animals.

 Aspects of a variety of infectious organisms will be studied including, epidemiology, aetiology, pathogenesis, immunity, regulation and control of infection by drugs and vaccines and mechanisms of resistance.

 Knowledge and skills will be gained and developed in lectures and practicals.

-On successful completion of this unit, students will have skills in:
+Upon successful completion of this unit, students should be able to:

-3 lectures and one 3-hour laboratory class or tutorial/discussion session per week
+3 lectures and one 3-hour laboratory class or tutorial/discussion session per week.

 See also Unit timetable information